germiiii/Woofer/Server/README.md

 - PUT /walker/:id
   This route will set the walker "id" to be available or not, requiring a body with the value "is_available" set to true or false as needed.

+**WALK TYPES**
+- GET /walkType
+  This route will bring all walk types.

+- GET /walkType/:id
+  This route will bring all the data of the walk type "id".

+- POST /walkType
+  This route will create a new walk type, it will require a body with the characteristics of the walk type.

+- PUT /walkType/:id
+  This route will update a walk type.

+- DELETE /walkType/:id
+  This route will delete a walk type.

 **ACTIVATE (Soft DELETE)**
 //users